(This list has been updated for 2019.)

 The adizero Boston has been a popular choice for runners who want an ultra-durable shoe without the structured build of heavier daily trainers.

 The upper fits narrow yet is breathable, and the lightweight Boost midsole provides durable cushioning.
-The outsole is formed using a large, single piece of Continental rubber which extends the Boston’s lifespan.
+The outsole is formed using a large piece of Continental rubber which extends the Boston’s lifespan.

-This year, Nike’s popular daily trainer gets a major update.
+Last year, Nike’s popular daily trainer got a major update.
 The Pegasus 35’s midsole is now equipped with a full-length Zoom Air bag which improves the cushioning durability over the last model.
 The upper is well put together like always and will outlive the shoe.

 The outsole uses Nike’s proprietary rubber blend which is very durable.